Definitive Guide

 Sick notes – also known as fit notes, doctor’s notes, and med3s – can be complicated to navigate.

-Medicspot GP’s can write Sick Notes and Fit Notes for you.
+Thankfully, as well as being experts in weight loss treatments like Mounjaro the Medicspot team also know a lot about Sick Notes and Fit Notes.
 If you think you need one just book an online GP Appointment via the link below.
 The appointment costs from as little as £29 – including the Sick Note or Fit Note.

 Please note that a Sick Note or Fit Note is not guaranteed – the decision is made by the doctor on a case-by-case basis.